Manual Focus Mode

 Live view lets you take photos without using the viewfinder which makes you less obstrusive and this works very well during street photography where you don't want to get people's attention.
 Face-Detection Focusing

 Having a good wide angle coverage becomes very important in street photography.
-Small Body
+RAW shooting capability

 No Built-in Viewfinder